Safety is our top priority and as the most experienced operator working deep in Antarctica we set a high safety standard.

-Around Union Glacier and our field camps, we use a variety of tools to outline safe areas.
-These tools include high resolution satellite imagery, ground penetrating radar, historical knowledge of the area, and experienced mountain guide techniques.
-Our camp boundaries and safe travel routes are routinely maintained and clearly marked to ensure safe passage in low visibility situations.
-Our Travel Safety Team gives regular briefings to guests and staff to educate them on where it is safe and not safe to travel.
+We use a variety of tools to identify safe areas around Union Glacier and our field camps.
+These include high resolution satellite imagery, ground penetrating radar, a thorough understanding of glacier dynamics, and historical knowledge of the area.
+Our camp boundaries and safe travel routes are routinely maintained and clearly marked to ensure safe passage in low visibility.
+Our Travel Safety team gives regular briefings to guests and staff on where it is safe or not safe to travel.

 All guests and staff must adhere to a strict Check-Out and Check-In Procedure when leaving camp and be cleared by our Travel Safety Manager.
 Guests and staff must stay on established safe routes outside of camp or employ glacier travel techniques (ropes, harness, etc.).
 Our Communications staff must be notified before crossing the skiway to use the 6 mi (10 km) loop.
 There may be other aircraft in the vicinity, even if all of our aircraft on the ground.